matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

 ## Services Start ##

-In order to start using OpenSSH Server, the associated services will need to be started first.
+To start using OpenSSH Server, the associated services will need to be started first.
 This can be done through either the Services MMC console or through the Command Line.

 ### Services MMC Console ###